Maharlika Nation: Background

-Based in the island of Bucas Grande in Socorro, Surigao del Norte, the Maharlika Nation claims territory in the whole Southeast Asia, and not just the Philippines.
-Its stated goals is to promote the dignity of the "Maharlika people", the rights of indigenous peoples, and the banning of religion to unite its people under one faith.
-It designates "New Jersusalem" as its capital.
+The Maharlika Nation is based on an island of Bucas Grande in Socorro, Surigao del Norte.
+It claims to represent an indigenous group known as the "Maharlikan people".

+In the 1950s, the current Maharlika Nation was part of the Bucas Grande Farmer's Association.
+The farmer's association splintered off to the Maharlika Nation and the Socorro Bayanihan Services by 1972.

-In early 2020, the Maharlika Nation received public attention when people around differnt parts of the country came to its islands to receive cash gifts in the form of its own currency, the G-Zion.
+In early 2020, the Maharlika Nation received public attention when people around different parts of the country came to its islands to receive cash gifts in the form of its own currency, the G-Zion.
 The beneficiaries were allegedly promised that the currency could be exchangeable to gold bars once it was funded.
 It was also alleged that there was also a membership fee.
 The Maharlika Nation has denied claims that it is coercing people to pay a membership fee and branded such allegations as slander.
 The local government of Socorro says it will file a case for fraud against the Maharlika Nation for distribution currency that has no value.

+After the nearby Socorro Bayanihan Services was probed by the Senate for allegations of abuse in 2023, the Maharlika Nation was also subjected for investigation regarding their Protected Area Community-based Resource Management Agreement (PACBARMA) with the Department of Environment and Natural Resources.
+Maharlika Nation insists that they are compliant with national laws and regulations.